 Do you do surgery?

 Our providers are qualified to perform many in-clinic procedures.
 Please see our Services page for more information.

 Do you have lab services available?

 Yes!
 We do offer a variety of labs in our clinic with results within minutes.
 Please see a list of the labs we offer on the services page.
 Sometimes your doctor will need to order labs that are not performed in the clinic and we have the option of drawing the lab in the clinic or sending you to the lab facility of your choice.

 Do you perform X-rays?

 No, unfortunately at this time we do not perform X-rays in our clinic.
-The doctors do order X-rays and other imaging tests at locations within 1 mile from the office for on-the-spot imaging.
+The providers do order X-rays and other imaging tests at locations within 1 mile from the office for on-the-spot imaging.

 Do you take my insurance?

 We are contracted and a preferred provider for most major insurances and will bill your insurance company for your convenience.
-Otherwise we do charge for services at the time of visit and provide a detailed invoice that you may mail or fax to your insurance company for appropriate reimbursement.
+If you are uninsured or cash pay, we do require payment at the time of services.
+However, we accept cash, check and credit cards and under some circumstances may consider payment plans.
+We will also provide a detailed invoice for reimbursement from any other pay sources.

 Then why do you need my insurance information?